Mark DeRosa: High school and college

 DeRosa was born on February 26, 1975, in Passaic, New Jersey.
 His parents, father Jack and mother Mickey, were descended from Italian immigrants.
-Jack once played college baseball as a pitcher for the Fairleigh Dickinson Knights, for whom he once threw a no hitter.
-Growing up in Carlstadt, New Jersey, a New York City suburb, Mark regularly watched the New York Yankees on television.
+Jack played college baseball as a pitcher for the Fairleigh Dickinson Knights, for whom he once threw a no hitter.
+Growing up in Carlstadt, New Jersey.
+Mark regularly watched the New York Yankees on television.
 His favorite player was Don Mattingly.
 His early playing experience came with Carlstadt's Little League team, which was sponsored by General Tire and coached by his father.
 He attended Bergen Catholic High School in Oradell, New Jersey, where he earned all-state honors in baseball and in football.

-Offered football scholarships to the College of William & Mary as well as Rutgers University, DeRosa opted instead to attend the University of Pennsylvania (Penn), preferring its academic reputation and the opportunity to play baseball as well.
+Offered football scholarships to the College of William & Mary as well as Rutgers University, DeRosa instead attended the University of Pennsylvania (Penn), preferring its academic reputation and the opportunity to play baseball as well.
 After redshirting as a freshman, he became the starting quarterback for the Quakers in 1994, leading them to an undefeated season and an Ivy League championship.
 He led them to another Ivy League championship in 1995.
 Passing for 3,895 yards and 25 touchdowns during his career, he became one of the top quarterbacks in school history.

 Meanwhile, DeRosa played shortstop on the baseball team.
 In 1995, he played collegiate summer baseball in the Cape Cod Baseball League for the Bourne Braves.
 Originally expected to be a reserve, he became the team's starting third baseman when Troy Glaus departed to play for a national team.
 Batting over .300, he was selected to the league's All-Star team.
 At Penn, DeRosa was a member of the Sigma Chi fraternity.

 Drafted by the Atlanta Braves in the seventh round (212th overall) of the 1996 Major League Baseball (MLB) draft, DeRosa chose to forego participating in college sports as a senior to instead pursue a professional baseball career.
 However, he continued to take classes in management and marketing, graduating from Penn's Wharton School in 1997.